tpb1908/CWDoc/doc.md

 ## Markdown

 As GitHub uses Markdown throughout its content, a method for displaying Markdown must be implemented before the creation of the rest of the user interface.

+GitHub flavoured Markdown follows the CommonMark specification while extending it with extra features, however these features are not present in the Markdown returned from the GitHub
+API.

+The simplest way to display Markdown would be to display the Markdown as HTML in a ```WebView```, however the performance of a ```WebView``` is not acceptable when displaying multiple different sections of text.

+Instead, the Markdown must be displayed in a ```TextView```.
+The ```TextView``` has no native support for Markdown formatting, nor does it have direct support for HTML.
+In order to display styled text without applying the styling to the entire text body, spans are used.

+The ```Spanned``` interface is "the interface for text that has markup objects attached to ranges of it.".

 ## User Activity